 No teddy bears - but cute, adorable pugs are welcome at the Pugs Picnic organised by Jenny Tiffen at Yarralumla Dog Park at 3.00 pm on the second Sunday of each month.
 Of course ALL pugs are cute and adorable so if you have a pug, don't miss out on next month's picnic.
 Details and more info at the Pugs Picnic Canberra Facebook page.

 A whippet whirlwind!
 How else would you describe a large number of high energy super canine athletes getting together in one spot?
 You can brave the whirlwind at Yarralumla Dog Park on the last Sunday of each month at 10.30 am.
-This informal, welcoming group also participates in a worldwide whippet walk.
+This informal, welcoming group also participates in an annual worldwide whippet walk.
 Details and more info at the Whippets of Canberra Facebook page.

 'Personality plus' is how dachshund owners would describe their gods - er - we mean dogs.
-This friendly dog loving group meet mostly monthly on a Saturday or Sunday at 2.00 pm at the Yarralumla Dog Park, and other outings for special events like Floriade.
+This friendly dog loving group meets mostly monthly on a Saturday or Sunday at 2.00 pm at the Yarralumla Dog Park, and other outings for special events like Floriade.
 Details and more info at the group's website page and Facebook page.

 Other dog walking groups